stocnet/MoNAn/README.md

 unsure please write the package maintainer under his institutional email address.

-We are currently (Feb 2024) on version 0.2.0 on github.
+We are currently (Mar 2024) on version 1.0.0 on github.
 Version 0.1.3 was released to CRAN in Feb 2024.

 # Installation